 Entry-level jobs for finance students include:

-Finance major salaries: According to the National Association of Colleges and Employers (NACE), the 2019 median starting salary for finance majors is approximately $58,000.
+Finance major salaries: According to the National Association of Colleges and Employers (NACE), the 2019 median starting salary for finance graduates is approximately $58,000.
 That said, finance salaries take off like a rocket once you gain some experience.
 For instance, the median pay for a financial analyst in 2018 is $85,660, according to the BLS, with asset management and investment banking financial analysts earning as much as $125,000 early in their career, according to the job site WayUp.

 6. Majoring in Liberal Arts